 Another sort of liquidity constraint is to limit the amount of assets in the portfolio to n days of average volume.
-This is more complicated since we want the bounds on the portfolio, but here we have constraints on the trade.
 This is a case where using positions is an easier and safer approach.
-See page 56 for an example of getting this constraint using positions.
+See page 39 for an example of getting this constraint using positions.